boblemaire/IoTaWatt/Docs/graphPlus.rst

     :alt: CSV Data area

 This is a comma-separated-values listing of all of the data used in the current graph.
-The first column is the time, subsequent columns are the data group values for the traces in the order that they are listed in the options or statistics tables.
+The first column is the time, subsequent columns are the group values for the traces in the order that they are listed in the options or statistics tables.

 There are a couple of options available: